drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/DataPrep.rst

 Filter for Common SNPs
 ^^^^^^^^^^^^^^^^^^^^^^
-First, filter the SNP genotypes for common SNPs - here we use 5% minor allele frequency.
+First, filter the SNP genotypes for common SNPs - 5% minor allele frequency should work for most datasets but you can change this to another minor allele frequency if you would like.

 .. code-block:: bash